 Getting a divorce in the state of California can be a complex and mentally draining experience.
 Before you start the process, you’ll probably have a lot of questions.

-The Sachdev Legal Group, APC, is here to help.
+The San Diego Divorce Lawyers, APC, is here to help.
 Below, our San Diego divorce attorneys have provided answers to some of the questions our clients pose most often.